ClaudiaCarpenter/maker-recipes/max-bread.md

 - 1.25t yeast (instant dry, rounded teaspoon)
 - 2T canola oil

-Pour water into a large glass bowl or plastic food container, then stir in salt, yeast and oil (using just the handle of a wooden spoon).
+Preheat Pour water into a large glass bowl or plastic food container, then stir in salt, yeast and oil (using just the handle of a wooden spoon).

-### Step 2 &mdash; Dry Ingredients
+### Step 2: Dry Ingredients

 - 305g (2c) whole wheat flour
 - 239g (1.5c) all purpose flour